What is Somatics?

 Sounds great, how does it work?

 By engaging your brain.
 Your brain has absolute control over your muscles, so if your muscles are stiff and tight, it’s because your brain is telling them to be stiff and tight.
-Somatics is all about learning how to use your brain to quickly release tension and relax your muscles.
+Somatics is all about learning how to use your brain to quickly release muscular tension and restore voluntary muscle control.
 This is achieved via a technique called Pandiculation.

 Animals pandiculate all the time, up to 40 times a day!
 Cats in particular are master pandiculators, no wonder they move so well.
 Kids will also naturally pandiculate a lot, but it is something adults tend to stop doing.
 A yawn upon waking is a type of reflexive pandiculation.
 You reach out your arms and stiffen the trunk and extremities often even opening the jaws wide, then you gently relax.
 Can you remember the last time you actually yawned in that way before getting out of bed on a Monday morning?

 So what exactly is a pandiculation?